vmware-tanzu/velero/docs/upgrading-to-v0.10.md

 When upgrading to v0.10, you'll need to transfer the configuration information that you currently have in the `Config` CRD into the above.
 We'll cover exactly how to do this below.

+For a general overview of this change, see the [Locations documentation][4].

 ### Reorganization of data in object storage

 We've made [changes to the layout of data stored in object storage][3] for simplicity and extensibility.
 You'll need to